 Which are the essential bike parts?

 Now for the exciting part.
 What are the parts of a bike?
 These are the main bike components.
 Some types of bikes can differ, and not all bikes have each.
-A good example is a road bike, which won’t come with a rear shock.
+A good example is a road bike, which won’t have a rear shock.

 The first and most important component to discuss is the frame.
 This is the centerpiece of the bike, to which all the other bike components attach.
 It’s vital that every bike has a frame, and different types of bikes have different styles of frames.